avajs/ava/docs/recipes/typescript.md

 ## Working with [`context`](https://github.com/avajs/ava#test-context)

-By default, the type of `t.context` will be any.
+By default, the type of `t.context` will be [`any`](https://www.typescriptlang.org/docs/handbook/basic-types.html#any).
 AVA exposes an interface `RegisterContextual<T>` which you can use to apply your own type to `t.context`.
 This can help you catch errors at compile-time:

 ```ts
 import * as ava from 'ava';